 Opening Reception: The CHC in coordination with both the Conference Management Contractor and VP Conferences plans the Opening Reception, keeping in mind the cost of food and entertainment, and the ease of accessibility of the venue.
 The CHC plays an important role in identifying the theme; style of the opening reception and the Conference Management Coordinator works in collaboration with the CHC to assist with the facility details, needs and preparing a cost estimate for the event.
 Off-site or elaborate opening receptions must be approved by the APA California Board as part of the conference budget process.

-Plenary and Keynote Speakers: The CHC is also responsible for the keynote and plenary speakers, including the luncheon keynote, although the Programs Committee may be consulted.
+Plenary and Keynote Speakers: The CHC is also responsible for the keynote and plenary speakers, including the luncheon keynote, although the Programs Subcommittee may be consulted.
 Brainstorming about these speakers should start at least a year prior to the conference.
 The speakers should be knowledgeable and vibrant – capable of being part of the advertising to solicit attendees to the conference.
 Topics may be planning-related.
 At least one session is encouraged to be an individual who can address innovation or leadership topics in a field other than planning – though have an appreciation for the profession.
 The APA California Board must approve all special events speakers desired by the CHC.

 It is highly recommended that the CHC specifically invite local area planning commissioners and board representatives to the plenary session(s) to create an opportunity for the key decision-makers in the planning process to engage with APA as an organization.
 The recently-established Commission and Board Representative on the Chapter Board serves a key role in soliciting representatives’ attendance.